learn-co-curriculum/react-forms/README.md

 [try and submit the form data based on a defined action]: https://www.w3schools.com/html/html_forms.asp

-- `formData = { firstName: this.state.firstName, lastName: this.state.lastName }`: Here, we are putting
+- `let formData = { firstName: this.state.firstName, lastName: this.state.lastName }`: Here, we are putting
   together the current form data using the values stored in state.

 - `this.sendFormDataSomewhere(formData)`: A form, when submitted should send the